 If you’re not sure how much seed to give your cockatiel, talk to your vet for guidance.
 They can help you create a diet plan that is tailored to your cockatiel’s specific needs.

-As you can see, there are a few things to keep in mind when feeding your baby cockatiel.
+In conclusion, as you can see, there are a few things to keep in mind when feeding your baby cockatiel.
 Be sure to give them a high-quality diet that includes a variety of fruits, vegetables, and proteins.
 You can also give them small amounts of seed, but be sure to limit this because it is not as nutritionally complete as other foods.
 If you have any questions about your cockatiel’s diet, be sure to talk to your vet for guidance.